coleifer/peewee/docs/peewee/querying.rst

    the previously-unsaved model instances will have their new primary key values automatically populated.

-In addition, Peewee also offers :py:meth:`Model.bulk_update`, which can efficiently update one or more columns on a list of models.
+In addition, Peewee also offers :meth:`Model.bulk_update`, which can efficiently update one or more columns on a list of models.
 For example:

 .. code-block:: python